-Dr Nicola Rollock is an academic, consultant and public speaker specialising in racial justice in education and the workplace.
-She was selected, in 2019, by Times Higher Education journalists as one of 11 scholars globally to have influenced the debate in higher education.
+Dr Rollock is an academic, consultant and public speaker specialising in racial justice in education and the workplace.
+In 2019 she was selected by Times Higher Education journalists as one of 11 scholars globally to have influenced the debate in higher education.

 Photo courtesy of Elliott Franks